PUBLISHED: July 19, 2016

 Although each autism treatment program looks different, they all rely on parental involvement (National Institute of Mental Health, 2004).

-That’s why, in this article, we’ll explore what research has to say about the role parental involvement plays in the cognitive and behavioral development of children with ASD and why you should strive to encourage parental involvement as much as possible in your practice as behavior analysts.
+We’ll explore what research has to say about the role parental involvement plays in the cognitive and behavioral development of children with Autism Spectrum Disorder (ASD) and why you should strive to encourage parental involvement as much as possible in your practice as behavior analysts.

 Let’s start here…